 Some engines with direct gasoline injection do not have a conventional throttle because the throttle is not used to control engine speed and power.
 The engine computer does that by varying the time and amount of fuel that is injected into each cylinder.
 Eliminating the throttle means there is no restriction to incoming air and little or no vacuum in the intake manifold.
 This reduces the normal pumping loses caused by the throttle plates and intake vacuum for improved engine efficiency.

 As the piston comes up during the compression stroke, fuel may be injected into the cylinder at any point prior to ignition.
-The timing of the injection will depend on engine speed, load and operating conditions.
+The timing of the injection (or multiple injections) will depend on engine speed, load and other conditions. as well as how the GDI system itself is programmed to operate.
 In some situations (such as light cruise), fuel may not be injected until the piston has almost reached Top Dead Center on its compression stroke.
-Additional injection pulses of fuel may also be delivered once the initial mixture ignites to keep the flame burning during the power stroke.
+On some applications, additional injection pulses may even occur once the initial mixture ignites to keep the flame burning during the power stroke.

 Spraying fuel directly into the combustion chamber as compression is building, and during and after initial combustion allows the engine to make more power using less fuel.
 Engines with GDI can tolerate extremely lean fuel mixtures (up to 40:1) under light load and cruise conditions.
 The net result is typically 15 to 20 percent better fuel economy compared to multiport fuel injection.